WebberZone/autoclose/docs/01-acc-getting-started/autoclose-tools-page.md

 Permanently removes all pingback and trackback comments on every post in the configured post types.

-### Delete revisions on all post types
+### Delete all revisions

-Permanently removes post revisions on every post in the configured post types.
+Permanently removes **every** post revision, including autosaves, ignoring the retention limits and the age cutoff configured on the settings page.
+The confirmation prompt spells this out, and the result message reports how many revisions were deleted.

+For ordinary cleanup that respects retention and age, use **Run closing algorithm** above, or `wp autoclose revisions prune`.

 ## Notes